SmallFpImpl is a very low level implementation class for fast

 myMaxIters() is the largest number of unnormalized

-products (of normalized values) which may be added to a partially
+products (of normalized values) which may safely be added to a "half

-normalized value before risking overflow.
-The partial normalization
+normalized" value without risking overflow.
+The half normalization

 operation is quick (at most a comparison and a subtraction).